 Florida law strictly prohibits the possession, exhibition, or discharge of firearms and other weapons on school property.
 These laws aim to ensure the safety of students, educators, and the community.
 However, the statutes governing firearm possession on school grounds are complex, and a violation—even without harmful intent—can lead to serious legal consequences.

 At Metcalf Falls, Criminal Defense Attorneys, P.A., we understand how overwhelming it can be to face such charges.
-Our experienced team is dedicated to protecting your rights and helping you navigate Florida’s criminal justice system.
+Our experienced Tampa weapons charge lawyers are dedicated to protecting your rights and helping you navigate Florida’s criminal justice system.

 What Are Florida’s Laws on Weapons on School Grounds?